DidacDV/OS/Control_LAB_FINAL/clab_22_23_q2/README.md

 ``mknod()`` is on comment because at the first time you execute it the pipe will be created and at the second time would be no need to execute again ``mknod()``, what's more an error will be raised indicating so.
 > This is only important if you execute several times this ``.c``  👍

+## max_5sec.c
+Works but is incorrect, it does not use nproc_time_max program, i do not know how to execute execlp with a variable size of arguments, if anyone who reads this know how to implemnt it, glad to hear it.